toreau/DateTime-Format-Human-Duration-Simple/README.md

 This is a simple class for getting a localized string representing the duration between two [DateTime](https://metacpan.org/pod/DateTime) objects.

+This class is inspired by [DateTime::Format::Human::Duration](https://metacpan.org/pod/DateTime::Format::Human::Duration), and shares its namespace.
+I feel, however, that [DateTime::Format::Human::Duration](https://metacpan.org/pod/DateTime::Format::Human::Duration) is a bit
+"heavy", and it's not updated very often.
+I also don't like its interface, so I created this class for an alternative that better suited me.
+If it will suit others, I don't know (or care), but there's always nice with alternatives. :)

 # METHODS

 ## new( %args )